foundry-vtt-community/wiki.js/development/api/hooks.md

 ```

 If you already know the name of the hook, you can also use `Hooks.once("hookEventNameHere", console.log)` to cleanly send the next instance to console to access its properties.

+Hooks that fire as part of Foundry's initialization process, such as `init`, are documented in the [Game](/en/development/api/game) article.

 ### Object Reference Troubles